Lovćen: World War I

 On October 19, the French guns opened fire.
 The Austro-Hungarians called for reinforcements and on October 21, Admiral Anton Haus despatched the modern battleship SMS Radetzky.
-With a broadside of four 30.5 cm guns and four 24 cm guns, the Radetsky would tip the balance.
+With a broadside of four 30.5 cm guns and four 24 cm guns, the Radetzky would tip the balance.
 Naval seaplanes had been busy taking photographs and mapping accurate positions, and at 16:27, on October 22, the battleships all opened fire.
-Radetsky made a number of direct hits on the guns and fortified positions on the mountain and on October 24, one of the French 12 cm guns was completely knocked out.
+Radetzky made a number of direct hits on the guns and fortified positions on the mountain and on October 24, one of the French 12 cm guns was completely knocked out.

-On October 26, the Radetsky opened fire before sunrise, catching the French and Montenegrins offguard, and a number of batteries and fortifications were destroyed during what was a heavy bombardment, including another French 12 cm gun.
+On October 26, the Radetzky opened fire before sunrise, catching the French and Montenegrins offguard, and a number of batteries and fortifications were destroyed in heavy bombardment, including another French 12 cm gun.
 By 10:00, Allied firing from Mount Lovćen had ceased.
-The following day the Radetsky repositioned closer to the shore and blasted the Allied positions further.
+The following day the Radetzky repositioned closer to the shore and blasted the Allied positions further.
 Grellier conceded defeat and pulled out his remaining saveable guns.
 Likewise, the Montenegrins abandoned their fortifications.
 By November, the French High Command decided to give up its campaign to neutralize and capture Cattaro, and the Radetzky returned to Pola on December 16.

 In early January 1916, the Austro-Hungarian army launched an offensive into Montenegro, and the battleship Budapest was again used to assist the troops against Lovćen's renewed defences to such good effect that on the 10th, the Austro-Hungarian troops took the Lovćen Pass and the adjacent heights, where the French guns had previously been.
 The bombardment of Mount Lovćen played a decisive role in breaking the morale of the defenders of the mountain, and the Montenegrins requested an armistice two days later.